Layr-Labs/hokulea/docs/README.md

 The derivation pipeline in OP consists of stages that bring L1 transactions down to Payload Attributes which are L2 blocks without output properties like Merkle Patricia Tree Root.

-The Kona derive derivaiton pipeline post-Holocene contains the following stages
+The Kona post-Holocene derivation pipeline contains the following stages
 - AttributesQueue
     - BatchProvider
         - Batch Stream